 We go to court on your behalf.
 While we may recommend your attendance, attendance is not required in most cases.

-Typically, the Certificate of Relief from Disabilities process takes about a year or two in New York.
+Typically, the Certificate of Relief from Disabilities process takes about one to two years in New York and is dependent on your particular circumstances.

 That is the average time period, but some cases will take less time and some could take more time, depending on the facts of the case, whether there is any opposition, the age of your case, etc. We will work to get your application filed and decided on as quickly as possible on our end.